dcentrum/Project-HLF-GoodChar/README.md

 Steps to Start the Goodchar Network
 1. Install HyperLedger Fabric 1.3 version by following the guidelines given in the following getting started link https://hyperledger-fabric.readthedocs.io/en/release-1.3/getting_started.html
+2. Add fabric-samples\bin to PATH variable
+    sample command below, but varies based on user name and OS where fabric-samples is installed:
+    PATH=/Users/<UserName>/fabric-samples/bin:$PATH:.
-2. Clone the GoodChar github project.
+3. Clone the GoodChar Github project.
-3. Navigate to HLF folder and run the bash command "./start.sh" in the terminal
+4. Navigate to HLF folder and run the bash command "./start.sh" in the terminal
-4. Navigate to Middleware folder and run the below commands in the terminal
+5. Navigate to Middleware folder and run the below commands in the terminal
     1. npm install
     2. node enrolladmin.js
     3. node registeruser.js